alosaur/alosaur/README.md

 -   **Area** - these are the modules of your application.
 -   **Controller** - are responsible for controlling the flow of the application execution.
--   **Middlware** - provide a convenient mechanism for filtering HTTP requests entering your application.
+-   **Middleware** - provide a convenient mechanism for filtering HTTP requests entering your application.
 -   **Decorators** - for query, cookie, parametrs, routes and etc.
 -   **Dependency Injection** - for all controllers by default from `microsoft/TSyringe` ([more about alosaur injection](/src/injection))